-By Lemma~\ref{graphlemma} and Remark~\ref{graphremark} we know that the graph of the system has either a root vertex or a root cycle.
+\begin{proof} By Lemma~\ref{graphlemma}, and Remark~\ref{graphremark}, we know that the graph of the system has either a root vertex or a root cycle.
 We will first address the case of a root vertex.
 We will see that this case is somewhat degenerate.
 Without loss of generality let us assume that it is labelled as the 1st vertex, and that the other vertices are numbered in order of increasing path distance from vertex 1 (i.e. $j<i$ implies that the path from $1$ to $j$ is shorter than the path from $1$ to $i$) -- this is possible by Lemma~\ref{graphlemma}.

 The payoffs of the root node are only affected by its own choice of strategy.
-Therefore $\dot{z}_1=u_1(\alpha_1)-u_1(\alpha_0)$, and therefore $z_1(t)=t(u_1(\alpha_1)-u_1(\alpha_0))+z_1(0)$.
-This system constitutes an autonomous ODE, which trivially has the Poincar\'e-Bendixson property (as it is either all zeroes, or divergent).
-By adding the vertex $2$, we again obtain an autonomous system, and again it is either stationary or divergent; and in the same manner the proof continues for all vertices.
-It should be noted that "divergence" in practice means that $z_i(t)$'s approach in the limit $t \to \infty$ to either $\infty$ or $\-infty$; the former implies that the player $i$ is placing almost all probability mass on strategy $\alpha_1$, and the latter -- on $\alpha_0$.
+Therefore, we can write $\dot{z}_1=u_1(\alpha_0)-u_1(\alpha_1)$, and, consequently, $z_1(t)=t(u_1(\alpha_0)-u_1(\alpha_1))+z_1(0)$.
+This system constitutes an autonomous ODE, which trivially has the Poincar\'e-Bendixson property (as it is either completely stationary, or is divergent).
+From then on, we can add nodes, starting from vertices connected to the root vertex, and then continuing in an inductive fashion.
+Then, either one of the nodes diverges, or they are all stationary, and trivially satisfy the Poincar\'e-Bendixson property.
+It should be noted that "divergence" in practice means that $z_i(t)$'s approach in the limit $t \to \infty$ to either $\infty$ or $-\infty$; the former implies that the player $i$ is placing almost all probability mass on strategy $\alpha_0$, and the latter -- on $\alpha_1$.

 The more interesting scenario arises for the root cycle, where periodic limit sets are possible.
-Enumerate these vertices by $1,\dots,N_0$, with $N_0<=N$, and assume that the vertices from $N_0+1$ to $N$ are arranged in the order of increasing path distance from vertices of the cycle (possible by Remark~\ref{graphlemma}).
+Enumerate these vertices by $1,\dots,N_0$, with $N_0\leq N$, and assume that the vertices from $N_0+1$ to $N$ are arranged in the order of increasing path distance from vertices of the cycle (possible by Remark~\ref{graphlemma}).
 Observe that the system

 is an autonomous system of differential equations (as there are no edges with successors in $\{1,\dots,N_0\}$, and predecessors outside of this set), and forms a binary, cyclic game in the sense of Theorem~\ref{thm:main}.
 As such, this subsystem possesses the Poincar\'e-Bendixson property.
-From then on, the proof continues similarly as for the roof vertex -- in an inductive way.
-We add the vertex $N_0+1$, and observe that the system
+From then on, the proof continues similarly as for the root vertex.
+We add a vertex $N_0+1$ which has an incoming edge from the root cycle, and, by Lemma~\ref{auglemma} observe that the system